 device_namewith the name found running

 What you are looking for is some log displayed by the screen.
-The log contents will depend on application loaded to ESP32-S2, see Example Output.
-To exit the screen session type Ctrl-A + \ .
+The log contents depend on application loaded to ESP32-S2, see Example Output.
+To exit the current screen session, type

-An example log by ESP32-S2 is shown below.
+An example log is shown below.
 Reset the board if you do not see anything.

 ets Jun 8 2016 00:22:57 rst:0x5 (DEEPSLEEP_RESET),boot:0x13 (SPI_FAST_FLASH_BOOT) ets Jun 8 2016 00:22:57 rst:0x7 (TG0WDT_SYS_RESET),boot:0x13 (SPI_FAST_FLASH_BOOT) configsip: 0, SPIWP:0x00 clk_drv:0x00,q_drv:0x00,d_drv:0x00,cs0_drv:0x00,hd_drv:0x00,wp_drv:0x00 mode:DIO, clock div:2 load:0x3fff0008,len:8 load:0x3fff0010,len:3464 load:0x40078000,len:7828 load:0x40080000,len:252 entry 0x40080034 I (44) boot: ESP-IDF v2.0-rc1-401-gf9fba35 2nd stage bootloader I (45) boot: compile time 18:48:10 ...

-If you can see readable log output, it means serial connection is working and you are ready to proceed with installation and finally upload of application to ESP32-S2.
+If you can see readable log output, it means serial connection is working and you are ready to proceed with installation and finally upload an application to ESP32-S2.

-For some serial port wiring configurations, the serial RTS & DTR pins need to be disabled in the terminal program before the ESP32-S2 will boot and produce serial output.
+For some serial port wiring configurations, the serial RTS & DTR pins need to be disabled in the terminal program before the ESP32-S2 booting and producing serial output.
 This depends on the hardware itself, most development boards (including all Espressif boards) do not have this issue.
 The issue is present if RTS & DTR are wired directly to the EN & GPIO0 pins.
 See the esptool documentation for more details.